 Chief Executive Officer.
-For 2013, the salary of Mr. LoCascio was reviewed by the Compensation Committee.
+For 2015, the salary of Mr. LoCascio was reviewed by the Compensation Committee.
 Adjustments were made based on peer group data, historical salary level, the Company's performance in the previous year as compared to the financial plan and strategic achievements.
-Mr. LoCascio's annual incentive compensation is determined based on peer group data as well as the Company's performance against objectives, in particular related to performance against EBITDA target and Company strategic achievements accomplished.
+Mr. LoCascio's annual incentive compensation is determined based on peer group data as well as the Company's performance against objectives, in particular related to performance against adjusted EBITDA target and Company strategic achievements accomplished.
 Strategic achievements include long term objectives related to product and business strategy.
 Each of these components contributes to the determination of the bonus amount, which can then be adjusted up or down by the Compensation Committee in its discretion.
 Mr. LoCascio's incentive equity is determined based on peer group data, historical equity grants (including the amount, exercise prices and vesting status of previous grants), existing common stock holdings, strategic achievements and the Company's performance in the previous year as compared to the financial plan.
 The actual amount of incentive equity granted is determined by the Compensation Committee in its discretion.

 Chief Financial Officer.
-For 2013, the salary of Mr. Murphy was determined by the Compensation Committee in response to the recommendation of the Chief Executive Officer and Senior Vice President of Human Resources and based on peer group data.
-Mr. Murphy's annual incentive compensation is calculated based on the Company's achievement of fiscal objectives as well as Mr. Murphy's achievement of individual objectives tied to the Company's goals such as global financial infrastructure and strategic planning and investor relations.
+For 2015, the salary of Mr. Murphy was reviewed by the Compensation Committee in response to the recommendation of our Chief Executive Officer and Senior Vice President of Human Resources and based on peer group data.
+Mr. Murphy's annual incentive compensation is calculated based on the Company's achievement of fiscal objectives as well as Mr. Murphy's achievement of individual objectives tied to the Company's goals such as global financial infrastructure and strategic objectives.
 Mr. Murphy's incentive equity is determined based on peer group data.
 The actual amount of incentive equity granted is recommended by the Chief Executive Officer and the Senior Vice President of Human Resources in their discretion, and approved by the Compensation Committee in its discretion.

-Executive Vice President and General Manager, Technology Operations.
-For 2013, the salary of Mr. Campo was reviewed and ratified by the Compensation Committee in response to the recommendation of our Chief Executive Officer and our Senior Vice President of Human Resources, and based on peer group data as well as the officer's historical salary levels and individual performance.
-Mr. Campo's annual incentive compensation is calculated based on the Company's achievement of fiscal objectives as well as Mr. Campo's achievement of individual objectives tied to the Company's goals related to product strategy, technology and hosting infrastructure.
-Mr. Campo's incentive equity is determined based on peer group data, historical equity grants (including the amount, exercise prices and vesting status of previous grants) and individual and Company performance in the previous year as compared to the financial and operating plan, particularly in those areas under the general discretion of the officer.
+Chief Technology Officer.
+For 2015, the salary of Mr. Vanounou was reviewed by the Compensation Committee in response to the recommendation of our Chief Executive Officer and our Senior Vice President of Human Resources, and based on peer group data as well as the officer's historical salary levels and individual performance.
+Mr. Vanounou's annual incentive compensation is calculated based on the Company's achievement of fiscal objectives as well as Mr. Vanounou's achievement of individual objectives tied to the Company's goals related to product delivery, product strategy, technology and hosting infrastructure.
+Mr. Vanounou's incentive equity is determined based on peer group data, historical equity grants (including the amount, exercise prices and vesting status of previous grants) and individual and Company performance in the previous year as compared to the financial and operating plan, particularly in those areas under the general discretion of the officer.
 The actual amount of incentive equity granted is recommended by the Chief Executive Officer and the Senior Vice President of Human Resources in their discretion, and approved by the Compensation Committee in its discretion.